Academic IntegrityThe importance of approaching your work with honesty and diligence.

 Students are guilty of self-plagiarism when they copy and re-submit work – in whole or in part – that they have previously submitted for marking, without due reference or citation.
 This does not include re-submission in the case of a failed first submission.
 In such instances, certain parts of the original work may be re-submitted, so long as students are confident that those parts meet the standard expected.
 If in doubt, it is advised that students consult with the relevant tutors.

 Collusion is when a student engages the help of another person to produce work that is expected to be completed independently.
 Collusion can involve pairs or groups of students working together, or one student engaging the services of an external party, such as a family member or a professional ‘ghost writer’.
 Proofreading does not count as collusion, so long as the student in question does all of the original research and writing on their own.

-Academic conduct procedures are formally laid out in the university’s Academic Regulations.
+Academic Integrity Procedures are formally laid out in the university’s Academic Regulations.
 A brief overview of the procedures described in the Regulations follows:

 Detection: This is carried out by the academic member of staff who marks the coursework in question (or the Invigilator in the case of exams).
 Where there is suspicion of plagiarism or collusion, the student’s work and the member of staff’s (or invigilator’s) findings are passed on for further investigation and evaluation.

-Evaluation: This is conducted by a member of staff known as the Academic Conduct Officer (ACO).
-ACOs are designated by the School responsible for the module on which the alleged offence was committed.
+Evaluation: This is conducted by a member of staff known as the Academic Integrity Officer (AIO).
+AIOs are designated by the School responsible for the module on which the alleged offence was committed.
 The student in question is likely to be invited for interview before a final decision is made.
 In the case of online or TNE modules, the student’s input is likely to be sought by email.
 If the student cannot attend interview, a decision will be made in their absence.